Home Doh Ref

 • HTML files served by the router automatically get HMR injection

-• Pattern definitions can* update live without page reloads
+• Pattern definitions update live, hot-patching existing instances without page reloads

 • All required socket connections are set up automatically